-A: Many newer repair techniques do not require digging a large trench in your front yard.
+A: There are many newer repair techniques that do not require digging a large trench in your front yard.
 However, laterals in substantial disrepair may require digging a trench to install a new pipe from the street to the foundation of your home.